Project Briefing: ‘An Introduction to Research’

 Poster workshops will be run to provide useful information about content, formatting and printing of the conference posters for the showcase and students will also be given the chance to critique and evaluate past posters.
 Throughout the summer, there will also be several opportunities to attend specially designed Careers and Research workshops that have been tailored to our internship programmes.

 Students who are selected as ‘best in category’ for each research theme at the UG Research Showcase will be supported to attend external research conferences.
-All of the selected students will attend the British Conference of Undergraduate Research and the two overall winners will also go on to present their posters in parliament.
+All of the selected students will attend the British Conference of Undergraduate Research and the two overall winners will also go on to present at the Posters in Parliament event.